-(Professors overwhelmingly regard these as serious offenses.)
-A study in the Journal of Business Ethics found that increased availability of online tools, such as copy and paste and previous papers led to higher rates of plagiarism.
-"Studies of student 11 | Opinions Harvard University searched the email accounts of 16 resident deans to determine who leaked information about how the deans should advise students implicated in the spring 2012 cheating scandal.
-The search found that one of the resident deans, who acts as an academic mentor and lives technology department queried only the subject lines of emails in the deans' accounts used for official university business, according to a statement by Michael Smith, dean of the faculty of arts and sciences, and Dean Evelynn Hammonds.
+Harvard University searched the email accounts of 16 resident deans to determine who leaked information about how the deans should advise students implicated in the spring 2012 cheating scandal.
+The search found that one of the resident deans, who acts as an academic mentor and lives in the dormitories, forwarded protecting the privacy of the a confidential administration resident dean who forwarded email to a student the dean was the email as well as the advising, and did not directly release it to news outlets.
+The events strike some as an invasion of privacy, however directed only a violation of internal apologize for.
+Harvard's technology department queried only the subject lines of emails in the deans' accounts used for official university business, according to a statement by Michael Smith, dean of the faculty of arts and sciences, and Dean Evelynn Hammonds.
 Harvard faculty policy states that the university can search these accounts, but only after giving advanced notice, Jake New wrote in the Chronicle of Higher Education.
-Smith and Hammonds acknowledged that faculty members were not told of the search until almost six months after it occurred. the as defended They university's actions faculty members.

-"Ι think what administration did C. Waters, creepy," Mary а Harvard sociology the New professor, told York Times.
+Smith and Hammonds acknowledged that faculty members were not told of the search until almost six months after it occurred. defended They university's actions students implicated in the cheating scandal.
+Most of the frustration towards the administration committed University's administration stems from a gulf between policies for which it should the protections guaranteed by policy, and the privacy faculty members.
+"I think administration did was C. Waters, creepy," Mary Harvard sociology the New professor, told York Times.
 "This action violates the trust I once had that Harvard would never do such a thing," she said.
 "From a strictly legal standpoint, employees generally do not have a right to privacy when using their employers' computers or e-mail services," New wrote.
-While recent events may unsettle the Harvard faculty and privacy advocates, they distract from the more serious cheating scandal. disciplined in other ways.
+While recent events may unsettle the Harvard faculty and privacy advocates, they distract from the more serious cheating scandal.
+Of the 279 students enrolled in the "Introduction to Congress" course in spring semester 2012, nearly half may have collaborated or plagiarized their answers on a take-home final exam, reported The New York Times.
+The university forced out around 70 students in March 2012 but did not specify the information protections expected by exact number of students it disciplined in other ways.
 More important than who cheated on the exam is why such a large portion of the class did so and thought it was acceptable.
 Some of accused the students said most thought collaboration on take-home tests, while not allowed, was widely accepted.
 Other students said they simply compared notes.

 Whatever the reasons, the case underscores widespread issues of academic dishonesty.
-Surveys of college and university students indicate that students have relaxed opinions towards behaviors like collaboration, acquiring previous tsts online, or behavior and attitudes show that a majority of students violate standards of academic integrity to some degree, and that high achievers are just as likely to do it as others," Richard Perez-Pena wrote in The New York Times.
+Surveys of college and university students indicate that students have relaxed opinions towards behaviors like collaboration, acquiring previous tsts online, or learning a test's questions before taking the exam.
+(Professors overwhelmingly regard these serious offenses.)
+A study in the Journal of Business Ethics found that increased availability online tools, such as copy and paste and previous papers led to higher rates of plagiarism.
+"Studies of student behavior and attitudes show that a majority of students violate standards of academic integrity to some degree, and that high achievers are just as likely to do it as others," Richard Perez-Pena wrote in The New York Times.
 "Moreover, there is evidence that the problem has worsened over the last few decades."
-Before we address concerns of privacy in the workplace, we should try to solve the problem of academic dishonesty endemic in our society. contact Nathan Mitchell at lavoz@fhda.edu theBACKPAGE | 12 March 18, 2013
+Before we address concerns of privacy in the workplace, we should try to solve the problem of academic dishonesty endemic our society. contact Nathan Mitchell at lavoz@fhda.edu DeAnza voices "Who do you think is the most influential person of the 21st century?"

-lavozdeanza.com

-DeAnza voices

-"Who do you think is the most influential person of the 21st century?"